dekarrin/rosed/README.md

 ### Sub-Section Selection

+## Contributing
+This library uses its [GitHub Issues Page](https://github.com/dekarrin/rosed/issues) for coordination of work.
+If you'd like to assist with an open issue, feel free to drop a comment on the issue mentioning it.
+Fork the repo into your own, make the changes, then raise a PR to bring them in.

+If there's a bug you'd like to report or new feature you'd like to see in this library, feel free to open a new issue on its [GitHub Issues Page](https://github.com/dekarrin/rosed/issues).

 ## Example Text Source
 In case you didn't quite comprehend the refrance [sic], most of the samples, test cases, and example texts used in this library's documentation have been